Orinks/space-colony-defense/cli/knowledge.md

 ## Project Structure
 - The CLI module is the main entry point for the Space Colony Defense game
-- It contains the game logic and interfaces for both text-based and Pygame modes
+- It contains the game logic and Pygame interface for the game
 - All game components are designed with accessibility as a core feature

 ## Module Organization
-- `__main__.py`: Entry point that handles command-line arguments and starts the game
+- `__main__.py`: Entry point that starts the game
 - `sral_wrapper.py`: Wrapper for the SRAL accessibility library
 - `game/`: Submodule containing all game logic components
 - `game/config.py`: Configuration management for persisting user preferences

 ## Running the Game
-- Default mode: Pygame mode (runs automatically when you execute `python -m cli`)
-- Text mode: `python -m cli --text`
+- The game runs in Pygame mode: `python -m cli`
-- Voice selection: `python -m cli --voice <index>`
-- Speech rate: `python -m cli --rate <0-100>`
+- All settings including voice selection and speech rate can be adjusted through the in-game options menu

 ## Controls
 - Up/Down arrows: Navigate menus